Aneta Sirociuk

 About Me

-I have experienced first hand in my personal life how transformative therapy can be.
+I have experienced first-hand how transformative therapy can be.
+It helped me cope with life changing events and conditions.
+It also helped me grow as a person, to have more agency and to become more fully myself.
 The values I am committed to in my clinical practice are also present in my own life, to the point that they have pathed a new way of being, more embodied, congruent and aware.

 My Qualifications